-☐ Oil Level
+□ Oil Level

 Check the engine oil level before starting the engine so the oil has drained to the pan.
-The proper oil level is between the marks on the dipstick (refer to Figures 6.3 and 6.4 for dipstick locations).
+The proper oil level is between the marks on the dipstick.

+The distance between the top and bottom dipstick marks corresponds to about 1 quart US (1 l).
 Add oil, if necessary, before starting the engine.